RobertLM78/octave-scripts/README.md

 # octave-scripts
 Various programs, functions and scripts for GNU Octave.

-For now, each program will have its own subfolder.
+For now, each program/function will have its own subfolder, except menu.m, which is a dependency for fgConvert and Projectile.